captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I know you better than you know you.
 ---
 ## LISSETTE:
-OK that is definitely not true but whatever.
+OK that is not true but whatever.
 ---
 ## PETER:
 I know you better than
 ---
 almost anybody knows you.
 ---
+template: overlap
 ## LISSETTE:
 I mean that’s maybe partially true maybe.
----

 ## PETER:
 Definitely true.
 ---